7 ways to keep your pets cool this summer

 Avoid going out in the hottest part of the day

 It may sound obvious, but it does require planning ahead.
-If you know the day is going to be brutal, you should take your dog on her walk either early or late in the day, said Amy Sparrow, owner of Furkid Sitting and Services in Baton Rouge, Louisiana, and president of the National Association of Professional Pet Sitters.
+If you know the day is going to be brutal, you should take your dog on her walk either early or late in the day, says Amy Sparrow, owner of Furkid Sitting and Services in Baton Rouge and president of the National Association of Professional Pet Sitters.

-If even the mornings and evenings are hot, you should cut down on the walks altogether, she said.
-“They don’t need to walk walk (at those temperatures).
-Let them sniff, let them mosey,” Sparrow said, noting that sniffing is mentally engaging for dogs and can tire them out just as well as exercise.
+If even the mornings and evenings are hot, you should cut down on the walks altogether, she says.
+“They don’t need to walk walk [at those temperatures].
+Let them sniff, let them mosey,” Sparrow says, noting that sniffing is mentally engaging for dogs and can tire them out just as well as exercise.
 You can also tucker out an active dog by playing games inside: hiding treats, for example, or hiding toys around the house.

 So how hot is too hot to be walking or exercising outdoors?
 Like many things, the answer is, “It depends.”